Jxl163/LSN_code/README.md

+## This repository contains the code for the paper :
-# LSN: Preserving Conservation Laws in Modelling Financial Market Dynamics via  Differential Equations
+# " LSN: Preserving Conservation Laws in Modelling Financial Market Dynamics via  Differential Equations"

 <!-- <img src="aa1.jpeg" width="60%"> -->